multimodalspectroscopy/BRoadband_mUltidistaNce_Oximetry/README.md

 # BRUNO: BRoadband mUltidistaNce Oximetry
+The output of the PhD project of Zuzana Kovacsova.

-Run BRUNO on broadband, multi-distance spectral data
+Run BRUNO on broadband, multi-distance spectral NIRS data to recover oxygenation.

-Start with "BRUNO_calc"
+Start with "BRUNO_calc"; change wavelengths where needed.

 Author: Zuzana Kovacsova; licensed under GPL v3.